-Beyond fabric and pattern, there’s a lot going on with a suit’s construction that affects how it makes you look.
+There’s a lot that goes into a suit’s pattern that affects how it lays on your body, and how it looks when you wear it.
+Some silhouettes may work better for your build than others.
 That’s why you can’t just buy your size and assume it will fit you well.

-In today’s article, we’ll go over this and help you identify the different elements that comprise a suit’s silhouette, and how to choose the best characteristics for your body type.
+So let’s identify the different design elements of a suit’s silhouette, and how to choose the best characteristics for your body type.

 What is a suit’s silhouette?